 How has R&M/Insights supported your ability to negotiate with suppliers?

-Steve Greenwood: For me, the negotiation value lies in the immediate access to current data; it’s that day to day access.
-If I’m on the phone to an airline, it takes me two seconds to pull up the report I need.
+Steve Greenwood: For me, the negotiation value lies in the immediate access to current data; it’s that day-to-day access.
+If I’m on the phone with an airline, it takes me two seconds to pull up the report I need.

 Would you say that R&M/Insights has saved you time?